jasonm/backbone_sync-rails/README.md

     <script type="text/javascript" src="<%= BackboneSync::Rails::Faye.root_address %>/faye.js"></script>
     ```

 5. Observe model changes in Rails, and broadcast them.
-We provide the guts of
+The gem provides the guts of
     an observer for you, so add a file like `app/models/user_observer.rb`:

     ```ruby